Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Evaluation

 \subsection{Learned Command Success Rate}

-Once a successful trajectory is learned, the robot has a 100\% success rate with the resulting learned command.
-We evaluated this success rate by repeating 40 trials of a learned command and observing no failures.
-Executions of the successful command are performed immediately after learning, and longer-term changes to the system dynamics, such as rope wear or breaking in (changes to stiffness and damping), and robot motor temperature, might require additional learning iterations.
+Once a successful trajectory is learned, the robot has a 100\% success rate with the learned command.
+We evaluated this success rate by repeating 40 trials of a learned command for each condition.
+Execution on the real robot is performed immediately after learning, and longer-term changes to the system dynamics, such as rope wear or breaking in (changes to stiffness and damping), and robot motor temperature, might require additional learning iterations.
+Continued learning can degrade the command, so learning is stopped after the first success (see \cref{sec:command_learning} for discussion of high-frequency error amplification over iterations).